“Justitia Omnibus”: The Metropolitan Police Department Shoulder Patch

-Former Chief of Police Maurice T. Turner [July 1981- July 1989] at some point in his tenure authorized the release of a souvenir type brochure entitled “METROPOLITAN POLICE DEPARTMENT SHOULDER PATCH”.
+Former Chief of Police Maurice T. Turner [July 1981- July 1989] at some point in his tenure authorized the release of a souvenir brochure entitled “METROPOLITAN POLICE DEPARTMENT – SHOULDER PATCH”.
+In that brochure it states that the Metropolitan Police Department designed the shoulder insignia in 1970.

 Looking back at our history through photographs and news stories we can begin to fill in the blank spaces about the department shoulder patch.